nystudio107/craft-retour/docs/README.md

-# `seomatic` docs
+# `retour` docs

-This buildchain is a self-contained build system for the `seomatic` documentation.
+This buildchain is a self-contained build system for the `retour` documentation.

 ## Overview